cryostatio/cryostatio.github.io/guides/_subsections/configure-graphical-notifications.md

   </li>
   <li>
     {% include howto_step.html
-      summary="Locate the Notifications card"
+      summary="Locate the Notifications setting"
-      image-name="2.2.0/notifications-card.png"
+      image-name="2.3.0/notifications-setting.png"
       text="
-        The Notifications card within this view is used to control the graphical display of notifications that correspond to WebSocket messages sent by the Cryostat backend when actions and state changes occur.
-The card contains a toggle switch for each category of notification, as well as a global switch to enable/disable all categories at once.
+        The Notifications setting within this view is used to control the graphical display of notifications that correspond to WebSocket messages sent by the Cryostat backend when actions and state changes occur.
+The setting contains a toggle switch for each category of notification, as well as a global switch to enable/disable all categories at once.
 Disabling a notification category only prevents it from appearing as a pop-up notification toast in the current web-client instance.
 The notification will still appear in the notification drawer, accessed